mynamesleon/flickr-photo-site/README.md

 ## Regarding Flickr's Terms of Service

 **This is not a replacement for Flickr**.
 It allows for browsing of a deliberately limited portion of a user's public Flickr data - namely their albums, and the photos in them, as returned by the Flickr API's default options.
+It does **not** provide any means of uploading, creating, downloading, or editing images, or of viewing any further data, such as a user's collections, galleries, groups, favourites, etc.

 Only one (obstructed, typically cropped) full-size image is displayed at any time.
 Smaller image variants are used for navigation, and only a maximum of 6 of these is visible on the page at any given time.

-Images are never stored on the server, only the API response is cached, and no mechanism is ever provided to allow users to download the images.
-Additionally, All images are deliberately obstructed so that a user cannot simply right-click to save or view the images unobstructed.
+Images are never stored on the server, only the API response is cached (on the server, and in session and local storage if available).
+No mechanism is ever provided to explicitly allow users to download the images.
+Additionally, all images are deliberately obstructed so that a user cannot simply right-click to save or view the images unobstructed.